 The more thought and planning you put into your husbandry area the easier it is to carry out husbandry tasks and the less stress there is all round.
 We will happily offer advice on the best set up for your husbandry area, it is important to get it right.

 |By using fenced runs alpacas can be moved from one area to the other easily.
 Its all about cutting down their options, they then know what is being asked of them.||Our handling pen is small, the less space they have the better, if they think they can get away they will try, remove that option and there is less stress all round.|

-Alpacas are susceptible to the same worms that infect our native animals such as sheep and they need medicating accordingly.
+Alpacas are susceptible to the same parasites that infect our native animals such as sheep and they need medicating accordingly.

 Keeping the fields/paddocks clean by regular removal of dung undoubtedly helps to keep the worm burden down.

-We also treat cria for Coccidia using a drench called Vecoxan, adult alpacas normally build up a good immunity to Coccidia but it is something that is always worth considering if you have an alpaca who is losing weight or energy without good reason.
+We also treat cria for Coccidia using a drench called Baycox Bovis, they are particularly susceptible to this at weaning time or at other times of stress.
+Adult alpacas normally build up a good immunity to Coccidia but it is something that is always worth considering if you have an alpaca who is losing weight or energy without good reason.